weecology/DeepForest/docs/training.md

 ### Config file

 Training parameters are saved in a "deepforest_config.yml" file.
 By default DeepForest will look for this file in the current working directory.
+If none is found, a default file will be used.

 ```
 ###